John F. Boyle Jr.: Investigation into Noreen's disappearance

 Mansfield Police Lieutenant David "Dave" Messmore and his team of investigators "in lab coats" arrived at the Boyle home on January 1, 1990.
 Jack Boyle's story was that he and his wife had gotten into an argument, and after she had thrown a pile of credit cards at him, left—without her purse or said credit cards—into an unknown car parked in the driveway of their home.
 This incident supposedly occurred at around 10 P.M. on December 30, but a neighbor who was awake at the time contradicted this claim, stating that he did not see any unknown car parked at the Boyle residence, nor did he witness anybody drive away from the Boyle residence around that time.
 Christine Boyle presumed that Collier had been the one to call authorities, and she admonished him for it.
 Both she and her son Jack were hostile towards police speaking to Collier and shielded him from law enforcement.
-Despite these efforts, Messmore quickly became a confidante for Collier, with Collier often placing calls to him and meeting with him in secret, divulging to him his suspicions for the duration of the case, and pointing him towards evidence he'd found, such as pictures of his father and Sherri Campbell in Jack's Erie home that he had uncovered in his father's glove compartment.
+Despite these efforts, Messmore quickly became a confidante for Collier, with Collier often placing calls to him and meeting with him in secret, divulging to him his suspicions for the duration of the case, and pointing him towards evidence he had found, such as pictures of his father and Sherri Campbell in Jack's Erie home that he had uncovered in his father's glove compartment.
 Jack Boyle accused Messmore of "manipulating" his son.

-Investigators uncovered key evidence during the investigation, including the rental of a jackhammer from a local business in Mansfield conducted two days before Noreen's disappearance; the purchase of a home in Erie, Pennsylvania, during which the realtor noted that the woman accompanying Dr. Boyle during the signing of the purchase agreement did not resemble Noreen and had signed her name as "N. Sherri Boyle", that Dr. Boyle made many suspicious inquiries about the property, including the possibility of lowering the basement floor "so that [Collier] could play basketball," and that Dr. Boyle had insisted on the seller's vacancy of the home by 1 January; Dr. Boyle's daily trips to Erie; testimony that Collier had to rub Ben-Gay liniment on his father's strained muscles following one such trip; concrete detritus found on property belonging to Sherri Campbell's uncle, and witness testimony that Dr. Boyle had been observed on the man's property; and testimony from a contractor renovating the Erie home that despite exceedingly cold temperatures in Pennsylvania, Boyle was insistent on keeping his basement windows open.
+Investigators uncovered key evidence during the investigation, including the rental of a jackhammer from a local business in Mansfield conducted two days before Noreen's disappearance; the purchase of a home in Erie, Pennsylvania, during which the realtor noted that the woman accompanying Boyle during the signing of the purchase agreement did not resemble Noreen and had signed her name as "N. Sherri Boyle," that Boyle made many suspicious inquiries about the property, including the possibility of lowering the basement floor "so that [Collier] could play basketball," and that Boyle had insisted on the seller's vacancy of the home by 1 January; Boyle's daily trips to Erie; testimony that Collier had to rub Ben-Gay liniment on his father's strained muscles following one such trip; concrete detritus found on property belonging to Sherri Campbell's uncle, and witness testimony that Boyle had been observed on the man's property; and testimony from a contractor renovating the Erie home that despite exceedingly cold temperatures in Pennsylvania, Boyle was insistent on keeping his basement windows open.